What is custom speech?

 Here's more information about the sequence of steps shown in the previous diagram:

-1. Create a project and choose a model.
+Create a project and choose a model.
 Use a Speech resource that you create in the Azure portal.
-If you train a custom model with audio data, choose a Speech resource region with dedicated hardware for training audio data.
+If you train a custom model with audio data, select a service resource in a region with dedicated hardware for training audio data.
 For more information, see footnotes in the regions table.

 Note